A Breakthrough in Cataract Surgery - Providing Freedom from Glasses

 Patients receiving these high tech lenses usually experience an “adjustment period.”
 It generally takes six to 12 weeks for the brain to learn to "see" up close and distance with the new lens.
 Also, some people report halos or glare around lights while getting used to them.
 For most, this issue diminishes over time.
 However, for some, it never completely goes away.
 More people report that the ability to see near and far greatly outweighs any visual side effects associated with these IOLs.

 7. Will I require additional eye surgeries after a high tech lens?

 Perhaps.
-Even though all three high tech lenses are designed to provide a lifetime of clear distance, near and intermediate vision, there are no guarantees.
+Even though all four high tech lenses are designed to provide a lifetime of clear distance, near and intermediate vision, there are no guarantees.
 Again, results will vary depending upon your vision, lifestyle, and the anatomy of your eyes.
 While the goal is to treat your hyperopia or myopia, loss of accommodation and the cataract all at once, it is possible that an additional procedure to “fine tune” your vision will be necessary for you to fully realize this technology’s benefit and meet your expectation.
 Consult with your surgeon to make sure you understand the issues associated with these lenses, and what additional procedures might be indicated to ensure your ultimate satisfaction.

 8. Is the cost of high tech lenses covered by Medicare and/or other insurance?